Nikon D300S Comparison Review

 The Nikon D300S is a DSLR (Digital Single Lens Reflex) camera that was announced in July 2009 and is equipped with an APS-C sensor.
 It offers a resolution of 12.2 megapixel.

 Is the Nikon D300S a good camera?
-The D300S has a Camera Elo of 1810.
+The D300S has a Camera Elo of 1959.
 This rating puts the D300S among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D300S ranks below average.
+In terms of its sensor size category (APS cameras), the D300S also ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |Nikon F mount lenses|

 |ISO 200 - 3 200 (100 - 6 400)|

 |147 x 115 x 81 mm, 938 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.